Christian School – mission school for kids of refugees

 The guest bedroom being used as a temporary classroom.

-For the last 3 years H2O-Help to Orphans ry (Finland) have been financing a school to help 120 of these children.
-In February 2015 H2O built 2 classrooms for the mission school and they hope to be able to build 2 more in the near future.
+For the last 6 years H2O-Help to Orphans ry (Finland) have been financing a school to help from 80 to 129 of these children.
+In February 2015 H2O built 2 classrooms for the mission school and in January 2018 we built 2 more.

 The official name for the school is The Light - Asean Community Myanmar School.
 The City Council of Um-phang have inspected our school and given it their full approval and the Governor of Tak Province has given the school a licence to operate.